cycloidio/inframap/README.md

 ## Cloud Providers

-We support certain providers.
-This allows us to better represent information that comes from these providers.
+We support **all** cloud providers, but we have some (listed below) that we have specific logic that allows us to better represent information that comes from these providers.

-If your state file or HCL is from a provider we do not support, the resulting representation will simply be all resources present without any simplification or refinement.
+For the other providers the resulting representation will simply be all resources present without any simplification or refinement.

-We support Terraform 0.15.3 (and previous) and Terraform State version 3 and 4.
+For TFState generations we are limited to versions 3 and 4.

 | Provider | State | HCL |  Grouping<sup>1</sup> | External Nodes<sup>2</sup> | IAM<sup>3</sup> |
 |:--:|:--:|:--:|:--:|:--:|:--:|